Shop Samsung Smart Refrigerators & Fridge Efficient Choices

 • Multimeter: To check electrical components.

-• Screwdrivers: Flathead and Phillips to take off panels.
+• Screwdrivers: Flathead and Phillips screwdrivers are essential tools for maintenance to take off panels in refrigerators and freezers.

-• Flashlight: To view dark areas inside the fridge.
+• Flashlight: To view dark areas inside the fridge, consider adding a light feature that enhances visibility.

 • Towels: Absorb potential leaks and melted frost.